cloudControl/documentation/Quickstart.md

-# exoscale Apps Quickstart
+# CloudKilat Quickstart

-It's easy to start with exoscale.
-Follow this 5 minute quickstart to get your first app running on exoscale PaaS.
+It's easy to start with CloudKilat.
+Follow this 5 minute quickstart to get your first app running on CloudKilat PaaS.

 **Note:** All examples starting with $ are supposed to be run in a terminal.
 For Windows we recommend using Git bash, which comes bundled with the Windows